Project-Code-UVA/VizOp/README.md

 `pip install -r requirements.txt`

+### 4. Update requirements.txt dependency list:
-### 4. If you install any additional packages while implementing a feature, install (if you have already) and run the `pipreqs` command in the project root folder to generate a `requirements.txt` file.
-This will list all of the project's dependencies.
+-   If you install any additional packages while implementing a feature, install (if you have not already) and run the `pipreqs` command in the project root folder to generate a `requirements.txt` file that lists all of the projects dependencies

     pip install pipreqs
     pipreqs /path/to/project/root